Upcoming Shows

 Help create the Tubman/Kahlo Center

-Artist may not remove any piece of art unless the gallery has agreed to it, such as- the show is over.
+Artist may not remove any piece of art unless the gallery has agreed to it, such as- when the show is over.
 Payments for art in the gallery is to be paid to URBAN ART RETREAT directly, not to artist.
-Artist receives payment at end of art show.
-Any art sold from the gallery during the period of time artist’s works are in gallery – commission goes to UAR.
-30% to non-profit UAR and 70% to artist.
+Artist receives payment at end of art show from gallery.
+Any art sold from the gallery during the period of time artist’s works are in gallery – commission goes to CUARC.
+30% to non-profit CUARC and 70% to artist.

 *Create an inventory sheet listing each piece by title, size, color, subject matter, and selling price or NFS.
 Make sure artist’s name, address, email address, and phone # are on the top of inventory sheet.
 Make 2 copies, one for artist and one for gallery, we both sign and your copy is receipt of having delivered art at this gallery.
 Use receipt when you pick up your art at end of show.